Home Depot: Canada

 Home Depot Canada is the Canadian unit of the Home Depot and one of Canada's top home improvement retailers.
 The Canadian operation consists of 182 stores and employs over 28,000 people in Canada.
 Home Depot Canada has stores in all ten Canadian provinces and serves territorial Nunavut, Northwest Territories, and Yukon through electronic means (Online Sales).
 The Canadian head office is located in Toronto.

 The Canadian unit was created with the purchase of Aikenhead's Hardware.
 Home Depot management had an ambitious plan to overtake its biggest competitor, RONA, which has about four times as many stores.
 However, some of RONA's stores are smaller than the typical Home Depot store.
 In terms of big box stores, the Home Depot has more stores than RONA (not including other Rona banners such as Réno-Dépôt or Cashway).
 As of 2007, RONA pulled ahead of The Home Depot in total retail sales, due to aggressive consolidation efforts by RONA, combined with the loss of The Home Depot's industrial supply division, HD Supply, in July 2007.
-The Home Depot now faces competition from Lowe's as they have moved into the Canadian market effective the end of 2007; Lowe's now has 35 outlets in Canada.
-In 2016, RONA was purchased by Lowes increasing its total store count to over 500 units.
+The Home Depot faced competition from Lowe's after it entered the Canadian market at the end of 2007.
+In 2016, Lowe's purchased RONA, increasing its total store count to over 500 locations.
+In 2022, Lowe's announced it would sell its Canadian operations, including RONA, to Sycamore Partners.

 In Quebec, where it has 22 stores, The Home Depot is branded simply Home Depot (using English words but without the definite article "The").
 The Canadian operation is a participant in the voluntary Scanner Price Accuracy Code managed by the Retail Council of Canada.

 Mexico

-The Home Depot operates 126 stores and has become one of the largest retailers in Mexico since it entered the market in 2001.
-The Home Depot increased its presence in Mexico in 2004, with the acquisition of Home Mart, the second largest Mexican home improvement retailer.
+The Home Depot operates 140 stores and employs more than 18,000 associates as of early 2025, making it one of the largest retailers in Mexico since entering the market in 2001.
+The company expanded its presence in 2004 with the acquisition of Home Mart, then the second-largest home improvement retailer in Mexico.

-The Home Depot Mexico employs more than 15,000 associates throughout the country and as of the end of 2016, it had a record of 50 consecutive quarters with posted growth.
+In February 2025, The Home Depot announced it would invest $1.3 billion in Mexico over a three-year period, with plans to open five stores per year and generate 12,000 direct and indirect jobs.